zamfi/cca-programming-electronics-fall-2015/hw/week6.md

 #### Arduino Lab

-- **Assignment:** Complete this lab: http://workshopweekend.net/arduino/labs/exploring-signals on the other half of your breadboard.
+- **Assignment:** Complete the [Exploring Signals lab](http://workshopweekend.net/arduino/labs/exploring-signals) on half of your breadboard.

   You'll need extra parts for this lab: LEDs, wires, a light-dependent resistor (LDR), and a 10K resistor, all of which you can get from the Hybrid Lab.
 (If you can, do this assignment at the Hybrid Lab!)